 16. A Deck Of Cards: You’ll be spending a lot of time chatting and hanging out with your tour mates at the end of each day.
 Cards (or some other game) are a great way to connect with your new friends.

-17. An Mp3 Player: The Mongolian horse music is great on day one, but after the same 6 songs are repeated for 6 days, you’ll probably want to hear some of your own tunes.
+17. Music: The Mongolian horse music that will most likely be playing in the van is great on your first day, but after the same 6 songs are repeated for 6 days, you’ll probably want to hear some of your own tunes.

-In the desert, the only place to sleep is in a ger, or in your van!
+In the Mongolian desert, the only place to sleep is in a ger, or in your van!
 The gers are typically pretty comfortable with individual small beds with thin mattresses.
-Usually the whole tour will sleep together in one ger.
-You’ll want to bring your own sleeping bag, or rent one from Ulan Batar…who knows how often the blankets in the desert are washed, if ever.
+Usually the whole group will sleep together in one ger.
+You’ll want to bring your own sleeping bag, or rent one from Ulan Batar…who knows how often the blankets in the Gobi Desert are washed, if ever.

 Brace yourself for outhouse (long-drop) style toilets.
-Unless you’re in the capital, or other bigger cities, this is the typical toilet in Mongolia.
+Unless you’re in the capital, or other bigger cities, this is the typical toilet when traveling in Mongolia.

 Once you’ve found an operator that you trust, met your guide & driver and packed your bags, all that’s left to do is head out and enjoy the diverse Gobi Desert!